KunjShah95/KunjShah95/README.md

 ###

-<p align="left">I'm ... from ....<br><br>I'm ..Kunj Shah from .
+<p align="left">I'm ..Kunj Shah from .
 Indus University in 2nd year of B.Tech in CSE.<br><br>- 🔭 I’m working as a java developer intern at CODTECH IT SUPPORT<br>- 📚 I'm currently learning java,its framework,cpp with dsa,golang and cybersecurity.<br>- ⚡ In my free time I practice my cybersecurity skills and upskill myself.</p>

 ###